shamansir/rpd/docs/sections/api.md

 });
 ```

-Though it is not obligatory to process all the inlets or to send data to every outlet, in some cases this function not cares about input or output at all.
+Though it is not obligatory to process all the inlets or to send data to every outlet—in some cases this function not cares about input or output at all.
 When Node Type defines no `process` function or it wasn't defined in `patch.addNode` method, node makes actually nothing.

 Another important thing to notice is that you may return [Kefir Stream][kefir] as an outlet value, so the values from this stream will be sent to the outlet just when they are triggered.
 In this case, however, you should make the stream finite or stop this stream manually, or else streams for one inlet will merge with every next call to `process` function.
 For the real life example, see `util/metro` node definition in `src/toolkit/util/toolkit.js` file.